key4hep/EDM4hep/README.md

 ## Status

-This project is in a beta stage -- feedback and use of it in production is encouraged, but expect changes until a stable version is released in some weeks.
+This project is in a beta stage -- feedback and use of it in production is encouraged, but expect changes until a stable version is released.

 ## Dependencies